- Home

 Holiday Schedule and Christmas Tree Information

 Natural Christmas trees can be placed in your green organics cart to be made into nutrient-rich compost.
-To dispose of properly, please remove all decorations, cut your tree into 3ft sections, and make sure the lid closes.
+To dispose of properly, please remove all decorations, cut your tree into 3ft sections, and ensure the lid closes.

 California Recycling